-DISCLAIMER: I am not a certified therapist or any sort of mental health professional, I am just here to share with you my story, and who knows, it might just help you learn some things about yourself on your own path to feeling better or becoming better versions of yourselves.
+DISCLAIMER: I am not a certified therapist or any sort of mental health professional, I am just here to share with you my story, and who knows, it might help you learn some things about yourself on your own path to feeling better or becoming a better version of yourself. |

 As of 2024, approximately 10.7% of the global population is experiencing some form of mental illness, which translates to about 800 million people worldwide.

 That’s a whole lot of people silently struggling!
 I used to think I was alone in my battle, but boy, was I wrong.
-Through my experiences, I’ve learned some valuable lessons in my own mental health journey that I want to share with you.

 So grab a cup of coffee (or tea, if that’s your jam), and let’s talk about this messy, beautiful thing we call mental health!